 You can’t prevent all sickness entirely, but with these tips, you can typically reduce the spread of illness throughout your home.

-Of course, if someone does get sick and needs urgent care delivered to your home, you know who to call — Anywhere UrgentCare™!
+Of course, if someone does get sick and needs urgent care delivered to your home, you know who to call in Colorado Springs, CO — Anywhere UrgentCare™!

 This article, 5 House Cleaning Tips When Someone at Home Is Sick, was originally published March 28, 2017.